Build-Week-PTCT-DevDesk-Queue/BE/README.md

 If you pass 0 as the helper_id, the helper_id will return to null

 ### PUT '/api/tickets/:ticket_id/status'
 UPDATEs the status of a ticket with the associated ticket_id param
+The request body must have the following:

 ```
 {